 Your spine is made up of a series of vertebrae with shock-absorbing discs between them.
-As a person ages, the spine can develop degenerative changes in the intervertebral discs and the joints that can create a narrowing of the spinal canal.
-This tightening can create pressure on the spinal cord, which may then lead to issues with movement and coordination in the arms and legs this is known as spinal stenosis.
+As a person ages, the spine can eventually develop degenerative changes in the intervertebral discs and the joints.
+If this degeneration is allowed to continue without proper medical intervention, it can lead to a debilitating and painful condition called spinal stenosis.
+Luckily, Todd J. Albert, MD offers spinal stenosis treatment in NYC.

 There are numerous reasons that one may develop spinal stenosis.
 Bone spurs may develop around the vertebrae and facet joints.
 Degenerative changes in the supporting spinal ligaments may cause them to thicken, shrinking the space in the spinal canal.
 Arthritis can enlarge the joints.
 Disc protrusions and bulging or herniated discs can also narrow the spinal canal.
 Spinal stenosis usually continues to progress as the effects of any or all of these conditions keep narrowing the spinal canal putting more pressure on the spinal cord.